mbacovsky/ciauciau/README.md

     ciau -p kt -e 'VERSION=1.1'

+If you won't provide -e option, it will install nightly instead of the specified stable version.

 If you need to change repositories (e.g. you have closer mirror for Katello and EPEL repos) setup those variables (see plans/kt for more info):